Pyrolysis: Methane pyrolysis for hydrogen

+The American company C-Zero's technology converts natural gas into hydrogen and solid carbon.
+The hydrogen provides clean, low-cost energy on demand, while the carbon can be permanently sequestered.
+C-Zero announced in June 2022 that it closed a $34 million financing round led by SK Gas, a subsidiary of South Korea's second-largest conglomerate, the SK Group.
+SK Gas was joined by two other new investors, Engie New Ventures and Trafigura, one of the world's largest physical commodities trading companies, in addition to participation from existing investors including Breakthrough Energy Ventures, Eni Next, Mitsubishi Heavy Industries, and AP Ventures.
+Funding was for C-Zero's first pilot plant, which was expected to be online in Q1 2023.
+The plant may be capable of producing up to 400 kg of hydrogen per day from natural gas with no CO2 emissions.

+One of the world's largest chemical companies, BASF, has been researching hydrogen pyrolysis for more than 10 years.

 Ethylene

 Pyrolysis is used to produce ethylene, the chemical compound produced on the largest scale industrially (>110 million tons/year in 2005).
 In this process, hydrocarbons from petroleum are heated to around 600 C in the presence of steam; this is called steam cracking.
 The resulting ethylene is used to make antifreeze (ethylene glycol), PVC (via vinyl chloride), and many other polymers, such as polyethylene and polystyrene.

 Semiconductors

 The process of metalorganic vapour-phase epitaxy (MOCVD) entails pyrolysis of volatile organometallic compounds to give semiconductors, hard coatings, and other applicable materials.
 The reactions entail thermal degradation of precursors, with deposition of the inorganic component and release of the hydrocarbons as gaseous waste.
 Since it is an atom-by-atom deposition, these atoms organize themselves into crystals to form the bulk semiconductor.
-Silicon chips are produced by the pyrolysis of silane:
+Raw polycrystalline silicon is produced by the chemical vapor deposition of silane gases: